andrewraj/personal-site/content/authors/admin/_index.md

 #  - Visitors
 ---

-Andrew Raj is a procurement consultant at Accenture serving clients in various industries.
-Prior to joining Accenture, he served in Malaysia's No. 1 Telecommunication organization Telekom Malaysia Berhad.
-His area of expertise include commercial & contract negotiations, IT procurement planning, consultancy.
+I'm a highly organised procurement consultant at a Fortune 500 company.
+Specialised in commercial negotiations, contract negotiations, IT procurement planning and consultancy with over 5 years of experience in IT Procurement in Malaysia's leading telecommunication provider.